 No doubt you have experienced this before in the laboratory: Dentures often have to be readjusted because the occlusal height is incorrect.
 There are simple tools and techniques to minimize the risk of a readjustment.
-This saves everyone – dental technician and dentist – valuable working time.
+This saves everyone – denturist, dental technician and dentist – valuable working time.

 Intraoral pin registration helps

 Our tip: Use the Gnathometer M for the conventional finishing procedure or the Gnathometer CAD for the digital workflow.
 It takes your dentist two steps to convert the individual trays into a pin registration.
-This enables the dentist to determine the exact occlusal height and the centric relationship on two secure and firmly positioned bases.
+This enables the denturist or the dentist to determine the exact occlusal height and the centric relationship on two secure and firmly positioned bases.

 See here how to design an individual impression tray and how to equip this with a pin registration.

 5. The best prerequisites for achieving a denture which suits the patient esthetically